ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

 .. index::
    pair: troubleshooting; job does not run

 If you are having trouble running a job from a playbook, you should review the playbook YAML file.
-When importing a playbook, either manually or via a source control mechanism, keep in mind that the host definition is controlled by climber and should be set to ``hosts: all``.
+When importing a playbook, either manually or via a source control mechanism, keep in mind that the host definition is controlled by ascender and should be set to ``hosts: all``.

 Playbooks aren't showing up in the "Job Template" drop-down